 - Brush, hair elastics, etc.

-5: Valuables: don’t leave these in the overhead compartment.
-Unfortunately there have been reports of thefts aboard flights while the passengers are sleeping.
+4: Valuables: don’t leave these in the overhead compartment.